What is an ICC call handler?

-The role of a call handler is to:
+The role of an ICC call handler is to:

 - Manage a variety of calls from a wide range of different patients